SephirotAGI/U-TIM/README.md

 https://github.com/SephirotAGI/U-TIM/commit/15d8ccf6e40bf84791610acee139ba54aa1b32ca

-As you can see, all commit hashes matches perfectly (Wayback Machine's, the one from U-TIM-archive.zip and the current one at GitHub), as well as their document's SHA256 hashes, indicating that no changes were made.
+As you can see, all commit hashes matches perfectly (Wayback Machine's, the one from U-TIM-archive.zip and the current one at GitHub), as well as their documents' SHA256 hashes, indicating that no changes were made.